 Guidelines for Spousal Maintenance in Arizona

-Arizona spousal maintenance rules include the duration of the marriage and the standard of living during the marriage.
+Arizona spousal maintenance law include the duration of the marriage and the standard of living during the marriage.
 The earning ability and age of the spouse asking for maintenance and the capability of the other spouse to pay is also considered.
 Arizona spousal maintenance rules and guidelines are as follows:

 - The Age, Physicality, Emotional Health and Finances of Spouses